 The Marquis Community Development Authority (the Authority) is a "community development authority" as permitted under Virginia Code Sections 15.2-5152, et seq., and other applicable provisions of Chapter 51, Title 15.2 of the Code of Virginia of 1950, as amended (the Act).
-On October 30, 2006, The Marquis at Williamsburg LLC (the Landowner) filed a petition (the Petition) for creation of the Authority with the Board of Supervisors of the County of York, Virginia.
+On October 30, 2006, The Marquis at Williamsburg LLC (the Landowner) filed a petition (the Petition) for creation of the Authority with the Board of Supervisors of the County of York, Virginia (County).
 The Petition, which may be subject to amendment or change, allows the Authority to finance, acquire and construct public improvements in connection with the proposed development of a regional shopping and entertainment center.
 In accordance with the Act, the Petition was accepted by the Board of Supervisors' Ordinance No. 06-34 and approved December 19, 2006.
-By its Resolution, the Board of Supervisors determined that the creation of the Authority to assist in financing certain improvements in connection with the proposed development within the Community Development District would benefit the citizens of York County, Virginia, by promoting increased employment opportunities, a strengthened economic base, increased tax revenues and additional commercial, entertainment and business opportunities, and will meet the increased demands placed upon the County as a result of development within the Community Development District.
-The Authority was thereby created as a political subdivision in accordance with the applicable provision of the Act.
+By its Resolution, the Board of Supervisors determined that the creation of the Authority to assist in financing certain improvements in connection with the proposed development within the Community Development District would benefit the County's citizens, by promoting increased employment opportunities, a strengthened economic base, increased tax revenues and additional commercial, entertainment and business opportunities, and will meet the increased demands placed upon the County as a result of development within the Community Development District.
+The Authority was thereby created as a political subdivision in accordance with the applicable provision of the Act as referenced above.

-On November 8, 2007, a "Declaration of Notice of Special Assessment" (the Declaration) was filed by the Landowner and the Authority with the Clerk's Office for the Circuit Court of the County of York, Virginia, placing a "Special Assessment Lien" on the property within the boundaries of the Marquis Community Development Authority (the District) to pay the costs of public improvements to benefit property within the District.
+On November 8, 2007, a "Declaration of Notice of Special Assessment" (the Declaration) was filed by the Landowner and the Authority with the Clerk's Office for the County Circuit Court, placing a "Special Assessment Lien" on the property within the boundaries of the Marquis Community Development Authority (the District) to pay the costs of public improvements to benefit property within the District.

 The Marquis Community Development Authority Revenue Bonds Series 2007 were issued pursuant to an Indenture of Trust agreement (the Indenture) by and between the Authority and the Wells Fargo Bank, N.A. (the Trustee), dated as of November 1, 2007 and a limited offering memorandum for the bonds dated November 28, 2007.
 The 2007 bonds in the amount of \$32,860,000 were sold to provide funds to finance certain infrastructure improvements within the District established by the Authority.
+On September 24, 2015, Wells Fargo Bank, N.A. was replaced by Wilmington Trust, National Association as trustee.